Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 :   Use sander for energy calculations, even when `mmpbsa_py_energy` will suffice.

     _Removed in v1.5.0: Now sander is used in all calculations_

+verbose (Default = 0)
+:   Specifies how much output is printed in the output file.

+    * 0: Print only difference terms
+    * 1: Print all complex, receptor, ligand, and difference terms

+    _Updated in v1.5.0_

 `strip_mask` (Default = ":WAT,Cl*,CIO,Cs+,IB,K*,Li+,MG*,Na+,Rb+,CS,RB,NA,F,CL")
 :   Amber mask to strip from solvated prmtop.